jethrokuan/braindump/content/zettels/software_engineering.md

 -   Implementation
 -   Testing

-#### Sequential models {#sequential-models}
+-    Sequential models

     1. Software development as linear process
     2. Useful for problems that are well-understood and stable
         -   Rarely applicable in real-world projects

     3. Each stage provides artifacts for use in next stage

-#### Iterative models {#iterative-models}
+-    Iterative models

     1. Several iterations
     2. Each iteration is a new version
         -   Each iteration is a complete product

     3. Either breadth-first (all major components in parallel) or depth-first (Flesh out some components at a time)
     4. Most projects use both, i.e. iterative and incremental process

-#### Agile models {#agile-models}
+-    Agile models

     -   Individuals and interactions over processes and tools
     -   Working software over comprehensive documentation
     -   Customer collaboration over contract negotiation
     -   Responding to change over following a plan

     -   Requirements based on needs of users, clarified regularly, factored into developmental schedule when appropriate
     -   Rough project plan, high level design that evolves as the project goes on
     -   Strong emphasis on transparency and responsibility sharing among members

 ### Popular SDLC process models {#popular-sdlc-process-models}

-#### Scrum {#scrum}
+-    Scrum

     -   Scrum master
     -   Development team
     -   Product Owner

     -   Divided into Sprints (basic unit of development)
         -   Preceded by planning meeting
         -   Potentially deliverable product increment is done during Sprint
         -   Creates self-organising teams by encouraging co-location of team members
         -   Customers can change their minds about their wants and needs
         -   Sprint backlog
             -   To do
     -   Daily scrums
         -   What did you do?
         -   What will you do?
         -   Are there any impediments?

-#### Extreme Programming (XP) {#extreme-programming--xp}
+-    Extreme Programming (XP)

     1. Stresses customer satisfaction
     2. Empowers developers to respond to changing customer requirements
     3. Emphasises teamwork
     4. Completes software project via:
         -   Communication
         -   Simplicity
         -   Feedback
         -   Respect
         -   Courage

-#### Unified process {#unified-process}
+-    Unified process

     -   Inception
         -   Understand problem and requirements
         -   Communicate
         -   Plan
     -   Elaboration
         -   Refine and expands requirements
     -   Construction
         -   Major implementation to support use cases
         -   Refine and flesh out design models
         -   Testing of all levels
         -   Multiple releases
     -   Transition
         -   Ready system for actual production use
         -   Familiarise end users with the system

 ### CMMI (Capability Maturity Model Integration) {#cmmi--capability-maturity-model-integration}